wendyverdonk93/docs/content/api/payment_methods/post-order-klarna.md

 ----------------
 __shopping_cart__ | object

 Contains all order rules and applicable tax classes.

+__unit_price__ | float

+The unit price (in decimals) of the specific product excluding VAT.
+A maximum of 10 decimal places is accepted.

 ----------------
 __checkout_options__ | object